 The lowest and highest estimates of genetic advance as percent of mean were 1.95 and 69.90 %, respectively.
 These estimates were found low for days to maturity, 1000-grain weight and harvest index, also reported in barley by Yadav et al. (2014), Yadav et al. (2015) and Verma et al. (2022).
 Similarly, it was observed moderate for plant height, peduncle length, days to heading and biological yield per plot; and recorded high for number of grains per spike, number of effective tillers per meter row, grain yield per plot and spike length.
 High heritability coupled with genetic advance was observed for grain yield per plot, number of effective tillers per meter row, number of grains per spike and spike length.
 These findings were further validated by the results of Kumar and Arya (2024).

 The mean performance of the genotypes for characters studied is depicted in Table 2.
 The genotypes RD 3121, DWRB 2439 and DWRB 2425 were recorded with minimum number of days to heading, while DWRB 2410, DWRB 2426 and DWRB 2443 exhibited early maturity compared to other studied genotypes.
 The genotype DWRB 2433 followed by DWRB 2436 and DWRB 2424 were found with maximum number of effective tillers per meter row.
 Further, the check variety PL 891 showed superiority over others for 1000-grain weight and was also found promising for peduncle length.
 The genotype namely DWRB 2429 was characterized by longest spike, however maximum number of grains per spike were counted in DWRB 2407.
 The genotypes i.e. DWRB 2443 followed by DWRB 2438 and RD 3122 were found promising for plant height; could be incorporated in breeding barley for lodging resistance.
 The peduncle length was observed longest for RD 3125 and this genotype was also found elite for spike length and 1000-grain weight.
-The genotypes viz., RD 3121, DWRB 2428, DWRB 2436, PL 976 and DWRB 2442 were identified promising over the other genotypes for grain yield and harvest index; however DWRB 2427 also exhibited superiority for grain as well as for biological yield.
+The genotypes viz., RD 3121, DWRB 2428, DWRB 2436, PL 976 and DWRB 2442 were identified promising over the other genotypes for grain yield and harvest index; however, DWRB 2427 also exhibited superiority for grain as well as for biological yield.
 Yadav et al. (2018), Karkee et al. (2020) and Singh et al. (2024) also evaluated hulless barley genotypes and identified promising genotypes based on various morpho-physiological traits.